What is a system image?

-If your computer is still bootable, you can click "Restore" -> tap on "Select Task" -> select backup image you want to restore -> select "Restore this system backup" and "Restore system to other location"-> select the new hard drive or SSD and finally click "Start Backup".
+If your computer is still bootable, you can click "Restore" -> tap on "Select Task" -> select backup image you want to restore -> select "Restore this system backup" and "Restore system to other location"-> select the new hard drive or SSD and finally click "Start Restore".

 That's it.
-If you cannot see any backup image using Select Task option, please go back and use "Select Image File" to manually choose the system backup image.
+If you cannot see any backup image using "Select Task" option, please go back and use "Select Image File" to manually choose the system backup image.

 If you only want to restore individual files from the system image rather than the entire system, you can use “Explore Image” to mount system image as a virtual partition and copy data.

-If you want to deploy a system image to multiple computers simultaneously instead of performing manual restoration one by one, you can use AOMEI Image Deploy (supported by AOMEI Backupper TechPlus) to perform system deployment.
+If you want to deploy a system image to multiple computers simultaneously instead of performing manual restoration one by one, you can use AOMEI Image Deploy (supported by AOMEI Backupper Tech or TechPlus edition) to perform system deployment.